silentgameplays/Drakensang-Game-Series-Windows-Fix/README.md

 4. Launch every game once and set resolution to 1920x1080 then exit

-5. Download and extract files from this repo from the folder Drakensang and Drakensang The River Of Time, Drakensang 2: PhIlleassons Secret
+5. Download and extract files from this repo

 6. Put ``d3d9.dll`` ``dxwrapper.dll`` ``dxwrapper.ini`` into ``C:\Program Files (x86)\Steam\steamapps\common\Drakensang`` and ``C:\Program Files (x86)\Steam\steamapps\common\Drakensang The River of Time``